zagui440s/personalCP/6Django/Day2/part-I/Intro-Validators-and-Tests/README.md

 ```

 > To run your tests execute the command `python manage.py test` in the terminal and we should see a '.' for every test passed, an 'E' for error, and an 'F' for failure.

+> We've created an [assertions](../../../CheatSheets/test_assertions.md) cheat sheet for you to get further knowledge on the different types of assertions and how to utilize them

 ## External Resources